Atherton Tablelands Visitor Information

 - 65% of Australian fern species

-The Tablelands are one of Australia’s most thriving agricultural areas; the farming and grazing lands of the region are often called "the fruit bowl" of far North Queensland — yielding a constant supply of fruit, vegetables and grains that will tantalise your taste buds!
+The Atherton Tablelands are one of Australia’s most thriving agricultural areas; the farming and grazing lands of the region are often called "the fruit bowl" of Tropical Far North Queensland — yielding a constant supply of fruit, vegetables and grains that will tantalise your taste buds!

 Atherton and Tolga